 Saturday and Sunday | 11am–4:30pm | Free with General Admission

 Weekends bring fun activities for the whole family to the South Street Seaport Museum.
-Hands-on activities and engagement stations for visitors of all ages provide creative opportunities that illuminate history and life at sea while enhancing your visit to the Museum’s galleries, the tall ship Wavertree, and the lightship Ambrose.
+Timely hands-on activities and engagement stations for visitors of all ages provide creative opportunities that illuminate history and life at sea while enhancing your visit to the Seaport Museum’s galleries, the tall ship Wavertree, and the lightship Ambrose.

-No additional registration needed, these activities are free with your General Admission tickets.
-Engagement stations may be located indoors in the Seaport Museum galleries at 12 Fulton Street, or on the tall ship Wavertree at Pier 16.
+Activities and their locations change each month to highlight various aspects of maritime history, New York City’s beginnings as a port city, or the Museum’s collections and offerings.
+Engagement stations may be located in the Seaport Museum program space at 207 Water Street, the introduction gallery space inside Schermerhorn Row at 12 Fulton Street, or aboard the tall ship Wavertree at Pier 16.
 Museum staff will be happy to point you in the direction of the weekend’s activity when you check in.

 November 2024: Build a Baggywrinkle